Fantasy NASCAR Similar Track Guide

 Atlanta

-Daytona and Talladega are both superspeedways but they race differently.
+Daytona and Talladega are both superspeedways but race differently.
 Daytona is much more narrow and Talladega is a lot wider.

 Texas